Sign up & start saving!

 In both of these cases, you don’t stand to save much by paying off your loan early.
 You can still lower your debt-to-income (DTI) ratio, however, which can help you qualify for other forms of financing.

-Even if there isn’t a prepayment penalty and your loan comes wth simple interest, be sure to call your lender to ask if there’s a special process for paying off your loan early.
-Also ask if extra repayments go toward the principal — not interest.
+Even if there isn’t a prepayment penalty and your loan comes with simple interest, be sure to call your lender to ask if there’s a special process for paying off your loan early.
+Also, ask if extra repayments go toward the principal — not interest.
 Otherwise, making extra repayments might not make much of a difference.

 Answers to common questions about financing a new vehicle.

 The state of the economy can also affect how easy it is to get a car loan.
-If the economy is doing poorly and you work in an industry that’s experiencing a lot of layoffs, lenders might be more cautious about offering you a car loan.
-On the flip side, if the economy is doing well, lenders are typically less concerned about you losing your job and could be more willing to approve you with favorable rates.
+If the economy is poor and you work in an industry experiencing layoffs, lenders might be more cautious about offering you a car loan.
+On the flip side, if the economy is booming, lenders are typically less concerned about you losing your job and could be more willing to approve you with favorable rates.

-Credit scoring systems usually count multiple auto loan inquiries within a certain timeframe — typically two weeks — as one.
+Credit scoring systems usually count multiple auto loan inquiries within a set time frame — typically two weeks — as one.
 One inquiry may cause a small, temporary drop in your credit score.
 But it’s better than multiple inquiries.

 The LTV tells you how much of the price tag your lender will cover and how much of a down payment you’re required to make.
 On a car loan with an 80% LTV, you’d have to make a 20% down payment.

 It depends on the lender you’re applying with.
 Some car loan providers don’t require a down payment at all, while others will ask for anywhere from 10% to 20% of your car’s sticker price up front.
-Typically, how large of a down payment you have to make is determined by the strength of your credit history.
+Typically, your creditworthiness will determine how large of a down payment you have to make.

 LEARN MORE: Compare car loan providers that don’t require a down payment